SEB-9-BH/card-game-starter-lesson/overview-and-pseudocode/README.md

     3. When half of the cards are flipped, move the shadow from deck 1 to deck 2.
     4. When the final card is picked, add an outline to deck 1.

-It wouldn't be fun if we didn't run into some issues along the way, so we'll start with the pseudocode above and debug things as we go.
 Paste the following into the `**app.js**` file so that we have some nice commented code to work with as we progress:

 ```javascript
 // Declare deck variables